sellout/non-consing-variants/README.markdown

 and recompile to disable all of those optimizations and see if the issue goes away.

-In addition to the `!` macro, there is a variable, `*non-consing-variants*` that is an alist to contain pairs of (consing . non-consing) symbols that don't follow the common FOO/NFOO naming pattern (which are handled automatically by the macro).
+In addition to the `!` macro, there is a variable, `*NON-CONSING-VARIANTS*`, that is an alist to contain pairs of (consing . non-consing) symbols that don't follow the common `FOO`/`NFOO` naming pattern (which are handled automatically by the macro).